Joan of Penthièvre: Later life

 The contest between the two claimants was then settled in 1365 by the First Treaty of Guérande, whose terms had Joan receive a substantial pension (payments of which continued until 1372) in compensation for her claims, the right to maintain the ducal title for life and all her family lands of Penthièvre and Avaugour and an exemption from homage to the new duke for those territories.
 Most critically for future events, her male heirs would recover the duchy if John IV had no male posterity, and women were now formally prohibited from inheriting the duchy.

 In 1379, when John IV had been forced into exile in England, King Charles V of France attempted to annex Brittany to the French royal domain.
-Joan was shocked by the violation of her her sons' rights, as laid out in the Treaty of Guérande.
+Joan was shocked by the violation of her sons' rights, as laid out in the Treaty of Guérande.
 Both her supporters and those of the Montfort line united to invite John IV back from his exile in England and retake control of the duchy.

 After the death of Charles V, she ratified on 2 May 1381 the Second Treaty of Guérande, which essentially reinstated the terms of the First Treaty.
 From the legal perspective of the Treaties of Guérande, the issue of succession to the ducal crown appeared settled, but Joan's descendants provoked various conflicts with John IV and future dukes from the House of Montfort.